Thunder River Rapids Ride: 2016 fatal accident

 On 25 October 2016, a malfunction of the Thunder River Rapids Ride resulted in the deaths of four people.
-It is regarded as the worst accident at an Australian theme park since the 1979 Sydney Ghost Train fire at Luna Park Sydney.
+It is regarded as the worst accident at a theme park.

-Due to the failure of one of the two large water pumps essential for the ride's operation, the water level in the ride dropped quickly, causing a raft, which was vacant, to become stranded on its support rails near the end of the raft conveyor, meaning that it was unable to reach the unloading area.
+Due to the failure of both large water pumps essential for the ride's operation, the water level in the ride dropped quickly, causing a raft, which was vacant, to become stranded on its support rails near the end of the raft conveyor, meaning that it was unable to reach the unloading area.
 Approximately one minute later, another raft, carrying six passengers, moved down the conveyor and collided with the stranded raft.
 Both rafts pivoted upwards, driven by movement of the conveyor, before the first raft fell back to a level position, resting on the support rails.
 The second raft was forced into a vertical position by the conveyor, and its passengers either fell out of the raft or became trapped close to the conveyor mechanism, resulting in fatal injuries to four passengers.

 Once the conveyor had been shut down by park staff, the surviving passengers, both of whom were children, were able to climb out of the second raft, still in a vertical position, on to nearby platforms.
 The two survivors were reported to be physically unharmed, but were sent to hospital and offered counselling.

 More than seven paramedic crews had responded to the 000 call, along with firefighters and police.
 They recovered the bodies of the deceased, which were badly disfigured from crush and compression injuries.

 Dreamworld released a statement on its website and Facebook page stating:

 Dreamworld is currently closed until further notice due to an incident at the park.
 We are deeply shocked and saddened by the tragic incident; our hearts and thoughts go out to the families involved and their loved ones.

 Dreamworld announced that the park would reopen on 28 October for a special memorial service for the victims.
 However, the reopening to the public was subject to discussions with Queensland police as the ride was being treated as a crime scene.
 The 28 October reopening was cancelled on 27 October.

-Gold Coast Mayor, Tom Tate, offered his condolences to the families of those affected and promised support, financially and emotionally, to all those involved.
-The Australian Prime Minister, Malcolm Turnbull, offered his condolences and support, releasing a statement via Twitter: "I'm very saddened by the tragedy at Dreamworld today.
+Gold Coast mayor, Tom Tate, offered his condolences to the families of those affected and promised support, financially and emotionally, to all those involved.
+The Australian prime minister, Malcolm Turnbull, offered his condolences and support, releasing a statement via Twitter: "I'm very saddened by the tragedy at Dreamworld today.
 Our thoughts and prayers are with the families."

 On 29 October, the Queensland Government announced a "blitz" of safety inspections and an audit of state workplace health and safety laws.

-The Busch Gardens Tampa theme park in Florida, USA, shut its Congo River Rapids ride in response to the incident, until the cause of the Dreamworld accident had been determined.
+The Busch Gardens Tampa theme park in Florida, United States, shut its Congo River Rapids ride in response to the incident, until the cause of the Dreamworld accident had been determined.
 It was reopened on 26 October, after a review and safety check had been completed.